HML method for choosing hearing protection

 Next you look at your desired hearing protector and somewhere on the packaging will probably be HML data, or maybe in the leaflet which comes inside it.
 If it is not there then check the Hearing Protection Performance Data on this site were HML is listed for 200+ types of protector.

 As a worked example, this here jobby to the right is the Peltor Optime II ear muff and 'tis indeed a good style of muff.
 The HML figures on the packaging for this are:

 H-34dB, M-29d, L-20dB

 So you have your noise measurement and you have the HML data for the muff, so now you need to do some magic calculations to determine if the muff is good enough, after all it is clearly very powerful at the high frequencies (the H of 34dB) but less so at the lower ones (the 20dB).
 This is normal for most hearing protection as the lower frequencies are harder to stop, and most noise sources are higher up the scale.

 Get the calculator out and off you go…

 Don't be bloody daft - unless you are some kind of maths nerd what you definitely don't do is go and do this HML calculation yourself as there are free resources online to do this for you.

-This is how the calculation looks using the Noisemeters.co.uk free calculator, and using example noise data of 91dB(A) and 104 dB(C).
+This is how the calculation looks using a noise exposure calculator, and taking example noise data of 91dB(A) and 104 dB(C).